nextcloud/spreed/docs/api-v1.md

 ### 6.0
 * `locked-one-to-one-rooms` - One-to-one conversations are now locked to the users.
 Neither guests nor other participants can be added, so the options to do that should be hidden as well.
 Also a user can only leave a one-to-one room (not delete).
 It will be deleted when the other participant left too.
 If the other participant posts a new chat message or starts a call, the left-participant will be re-added.
+* `read-only-rooms` - Rooms can be in `read-only` mode which means people can not do calls or write chat messages.

 ## Room management